axypro/magic/doc/LazyField.md

 This method is called when the key is not found.
 By default the exception `axy\magic\errors\FieldNotExists` will be thrown.
-It can be overriden by one of the following ways:
+It can be overridden by one of the following ways:

 * Throw your custom exception (recommended inherit it from `FieldNotExists`).
 * Return default value (`NULL` for example).